Bill Anderson: 1958–1962: Early success

 In 1960, "The Tip of My Fingers" became his first top-10 hit on the country chart, reaching number seven in August 1960.
-The song was later recorded and made hits individually by Eddy Arnold, Roy Clark, Jean Shepard and Steve Wariner.
+The song was later recorded and made hits individually by Eddy Arnold, Roy Clark, Jean Shepard, and Steve Wariner.
 In 1961, the single "Po' Folks" reached number nine on the Billboard country songs chart.
 The success of "Po' Folks" led Anderson to receive an invitation to join the Grand Ole Opry cast.
 Anderson accepted and joined the program the same year.
 This was followed by his first number-one hit, "Mama Sang a Song".
 It was also his first single to chart on the Billboard Hot 100, reaching number 89.
 Although successful, Anderson's early singles were not initially included on studio album releases.
 Instead, Decca issued his early hits on the 1962 compilation Bill Anderson Sings Country Heart Songs.

 1963–1976: "Still" and further career success

-By 1963, Anderson's recording career was expanding further.
+By 1963, Anderson's recording career was expanding.
 He toured frequently and made public appearances to promote his music.
 Anderson was inspired to write his 1963 composition, "Still", after encountering an ex-girlfriend while promoting a song.
 The same night, he wrote the lyrics to the track on an Underwood typewriter at three o'clock in the morning.
 "Still" became the biggest single of his recording career.
 In April 1963, it reached number one on the Billboard country and western songs chart.
 It also became his second single to reach the Billboard Hot 100, but was his first (and only) successful crossover hit there, reaching number eight in June 1963.
 The track was also his first single to become a hit on the Billboard easy listening chart, reaching number three that June.
 The song's success led to the 1963 release of Anderson's debut studio album of the same name.
-The LP reached number ten on the Billboard country albums chart in January 1964 and the top 40 of the Billboard 200 in late 1963.
+The LP reached number 10 on the Billboard country albums chart in January 1964 and the top 40 of the Billboard 200 in late 1963.

-The success of "Still" further elevated Anderson's recording career.
-This included making national television appearances on shows such as American Bandstand, where he performed his follow-up crossover hit "8×10".
+The success of "Still" further elevated Anderson's recording career, including appearances on national television shows such as American Bandstand, where he performed his follow-up crossover hit "8×10".
 He won awards from several major music publications, including Billboard, Cashbox, and Music Reporter.
 He scheduled more concert engagements and made as much as $500 per gig.
 His success led Decca to record and release studio albums with more frequency.
 These albums were also successful.
 His second studio LP, Bill Anderson Sings (1964), reached the top 10 of the country albums chart.
 His 1966 studio release reached number one on the same chart.
 Album releases were fueled by further hit singles, including "Bright Lights and Country Music", "Five Little Fingers", and "Three A.M."
 Music writers took notice of Anderson's music success, as well.
-Billboard magazine called his 1964 album, Showcase, "a powerful set of performances".
-Kurt Wolff of the book Country Music: The Rough Guide credited his success to a "fairly safe and suburban" musical style.
+Billboard magazine called his 1964 album Showcase "a powerful set of performances".
+Kurt Wolff of the book Country Music: The Rough Guide credited Anderson's success to a "fairly safe and suburban" musical style.